ataraxygale/actualStringExponentiation/README.md

 ## 🧪 Example Output

--Enter the string you would like exponentiated:
+- Enter the string you would like exponentiated:
--hi
+- hi
--Enter the number of times you would like this exponentiated:
+- Enter the number of times you would like this exponentiated:
--4
+- 4
--This is your exponentiated string:  hihihihihihihihi
+- This is your exponentiated string:  hihihihihihihihi